EdDuarte/living-globe/README.md

 # Future Work

-- allow user configuration of color scales;
 - remove dependencies on demographic data, making Living Globe a generic API that allows the input of any kind of data.

 # License

-    Copyright 2015 University of Aveiro
+    Copyright 2016 University of Aveiro

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.